-- 1. Use the df -h command to determine the free disk space on each mounted file system. - 2.
-From the display, identify a file system that has appropriate free space. - 3.
-Note the name of the mount point directory for the file system that you identified.
+- 1. Use the df -k command to determine the free disk space on each mounted file system. - From the display, identify a file system that has appropriate free space. - Note the name of the mount point directory for the file system that you identified.